 The most common reason a gas furnace will fail to ignite is the pilot light going out.
 If your pilot light goes out, shut off the gas cock (located near the pilot).
 Next, turn the cock to “pilot” while pushing the pilot RESET button.
 Hold a match up to the gas to light the pilot again.

 Dirty of blocked vents can create airflow problems that will prevent your furnace or heat pump from keeping your home warm during the winter.
 Have your ducts cleaned once every few years, and make sure they’re not covered by furniture or anything inside.
 Check outdoor vents too-they can become blocked with ice, which can create a carbon monoxide risk.
 Shut the furnace off before you remove ice so you can safely clear the vents.

 How to Stop Air Leaks and Prevent Heat Loss

 Heat loss can lead to big money wasted every winter, so make sure your ductwork, walls, and ceilings are sealed up tightly and insulated.
 You may also want to put weather-stripping around doors and windows to prevent air leakage.

 What to Do If You Smell Gas

-If you ever smell gas coming from the furnace, evacuate immediately and call 911, the gas company and Michael Bonsby Heating & Air Conditioning, in that order.
+If you ever smell gas coming from the furnace, evacuate immediately and call 911, the gas company and Michael Bonsby HVAC & Plumbing, in that order.
 Be sure to avoid lighting matches or using any electrical appliances until you are safely away from the area.

 Winter may be coming, but if your furnace is in good shape, you don’t have to worry about it!
-Try all these furnace maintenance steps for yourself, and if you want a more comprehensive furnace inspection, call Michael Bonsby Heating & Air Conditioning!
+Try all these furnace maintenance steps for yourself, and if you want a more comprehensive furnace inspection, call Michael Bonsby HVAC & Plumbing!